Grad and PT Student Technology Survival Guide

 Personally-owned laptops connecting to the WSU campus network must meet these minimum requirements:

 - For the protection of the campus community, all laptops connecting to the WSU network must have a current subscription with a commercial version of antivirus protection.
 The Technical Support Center will not provide support to personally-owned laptops without an active antivirus subscription.
 Viruses, worms, trojans and other malware are now an everyday occurrence in the connected world.
 They can spread quickly across campus networks, causing considerable damage.
 Failure to protect your personal laptop against these infections can also result in a breach of your private data, such as your credit card information.
-Here are three good antivirus software programs for you to consider using on your laptop.
-Be sure to choose one and keep it updated.

 - The Technical Support Center cannot provide support to personally-owned laptops with old or outdated operating systems.
-As of September, 2013 support will be provided to Windows Vista or newer and Mac OS 10.7 and above.

 The Technical Support Center will provide limited assistance for the personally-owned devices of students who are currently enrolled and registered for classes, but not enrolled in the eWarrior Digital Life and Learning Program.
 This includes: